slu-openGIS/compstatr/README.md

 These functions are only available on GitHub right now.
 In order to enable them, there is one breaking change for users - all variable names are standardize into `snake_case` at import.
-This will likely impact code that has been written using a prior version of `compstatr`.
+This will impact code that has been written using a prior version of `compstatr`.

 ## What’s on the Roadmap?

-Before v0.2.0 is officially released, the documentation for the package still needs to be updated to reflect both options for accessing SLMPD data.
-A vignette describing the scraping methodology is also planned because few resources are available online for scraping sites that are arranged like SLMPD’s.
+Before v0.2.0 is officially released, a vignette describing the scraping methodology is also planned because few resources are available online for scraping sites that are arranged like SLMPD’s.
+Pre-built notebooks containing code for working with SLMPD data are also planned.

 ## Installation